bennyb0y/burrito-rater/docs/ADMIN_DEVOPS.md

 - You're working with real data from the cloud database
 - API calls go to the production Cloudflare Worker
 - Changes to the frontend are immediately visible locally
-- No need to set up a local database
+- No local development environment needed for API or database

 ### API Development

-When making changes to the API:
+Following our cloud-native, edge-first philosophy, we develop and test the API directly in the cloud:

 1. Edit the `api/worker.js` file
 2. Deploy the changes to Cloudflare: